Mayes McLain: Haskell

 McLain attended the Haskell Institute in Lawrence, Kansas, a college founded for Native Americans of various tribes.
 He played football for Dick Hanley's Haskell Indians in 1925 and 1926.
 During the 1926 season, McLain set the all-time college football scoring record with 253 points on 38 touchdowns, 19 extra point kicks, and two field goals.
 McLain was considered a triple-threat man who excelled at running, passing and kicking.
 He also played on defense as well as offense.

 McLain opened the 1926 season with two touchdowns in a 65-0 victory over Drury College and followed the next week with eight touchdowns and seven extra point kicks in a 57-0 rout of Wichita.
 After scoring 55 points against Wichita, The Wichita Eagle wrote, "McLain put up the most astonishing exhibition of football ever seen in Wichita."

 On October 2, 1926, McLain scored six touchdowns in a 55-0 victory over Still College.
 The Lawrence Journal-World reported, "The Husky Cherokee fullback thrilled the fans by his broken field running and his vicious tackling."

 In the fourth game of the 1926 season, McLain scored four rushing touchdowns in a 38-0 victory over Morningside College.

 For their fifth game, Haskell traveled to Ohio to play the undefeated Dayton Triangles professional football team.
 The attendance at the game set a Dayton record.
 Haskell won by a 30-14 score, as McLain rushed for four touchdowns and kicked a field goal.
-One newspaper account noted, "it was the terrific line smashing of McLain which provided the balance of power ...
+One newspaper account noted, "It was the terrific line smashing of McLain which provided the balance of power ...
 McLain, a modern Goliath of strength, proved almost unstoppable against a fierce defense massed against him on every play."

 The following week, McLain settled for four touchdowns in a 95-0 victory over Jackson College.

 In the seventh game of the season, McLain rushed for 129 yards and two touchdowns on 27 carries in a 36-0 victory over Bucknell.
-One account noted that McLain was "on the rampage, tearing crazily thru the Bucknell line."
+One account noted that McLain was "on the rampage, tearing crazily through the Bucknell line."

 McLain sustained a knee injury against Loyola University Chicago and saw limited action.
 McLain also missed the following weeks' game against Boston College and Michigan State College due to the injury.

 McLain returned to the lineup in a 27-0 victory over an undefeated Xavier College team on Thanksgiving Day in Cincinnati.
 McLain scored three touchdowns in the game.

 On December 4, 1926, McLain scored one touchdown in a 27-7 victory over the University of Tulsa.

 Haskell concluded the 1926 season on December 18 with a 40-7 victory over the Hawaii All-Stars.
 McLain scored three touchdowns in the game.

 McLain finished the season as college football's scoring leader with 253 points on 38 touchdowns, 19 extra point kicks, and two field goals.
 McLain's total of 38 touchdowns set a new single-season scoring record in college football.
 His record of 38 touchdowns stood for more than 60 years until 1988.